To assist schools with the cost of school managed facility projects that aim to enhance learning outcomes for students and the community.

 Duration of program

-All Queensland state schools (including state primary, high, middle, special education and distance education schools) or organisations within a state school's community are eligible to seek funding to initiate projects of $50,000 and above under the SSS.
-This includes P&C associations and local sporting or community organisations.
+All Queensland state schools (including state primary, high, middle, special education and distance education schools) are eligible to seek funding to initiate projects of $50,000 and above under the SSS.
+The maximum subsidy value provided to each project is $500,000, including those staged over time.

 Please refer to the program guideline for examples of eligible projects.